 Assessing the quality of carbon credits is methodologically challenging and often requires difficult judgments.
-The approaches presented in the methodology are the authors' judgment of what quality features matter and how these could be practically assessed and weighed.
-The methodology was developed based on a literature review, the authors' own research, a 5-week consultation and feedback from various experts and stakeholders.
+The approaches presented in the methodology are our judgment of what quality features matter and how these could be practically assessed and weighed.
+The methodology was developed based on a literature review, our own research, a 5-week consultation, and feedback from various experts and stakeholders.

 Our interactive Scoring Tool shows the results from the application of the methodology to three project types and four carbon crediting programs.